 For more information on Zanzibar and what to do while you are there… then click here to see our top 10 things to do in Zanzibar.
 Many of the activities and things you will do in Zanzibar will depend on the location you choose to stay in.
 So checking this list may also help you narrow in on the best place to stay.

-If you have any questions about what to expect or other Zanzibar travel related enquiries, drop your comments below and we’ll help where we can.
+If you have any questions about what to expect or other Zanzibar travel related inquiries, drop your comments below and we’ll help where we can.
 In the meantime why not pin this for later.